-The coupled atmosphere-ocean-sea-ice model employed in this study is the NCAR-CSM (Kiehl et al. [1998]).
-The atmospheric general circulation model is the low resolution version of CSM 1.4 that incorporates 18 vertical levels and 96 by 48 longitude and latitude grid points (T31).
+The coupled atmosphere-ocean-sea-ice model employed in this study is the NCAR-CCSM (Kiehl et al. [1998]).
+The atmospheric general circulation model that we employ is the low resolution version of CCSM 1.4 that incorporates 18 vertical levels in which the model fields are truncated triangularly at degree and order 31, which corresponds to 96 by 48 longitude and latitude grid points.
 The dynamics of the ocean are described on 25 vertical levels on a 3 degree by 3 degree grid.
+Additionally, the coupled model includes a sophisticated sea-ice component as well as a simplified representation of land surface processes.

 In order to investigate the glacial NAO two model simulations have been performed: A modern simulation driven by present day boundary conditions (MOD) and a second experiment for the LGM (Peltier and Solheim [2004], Peltier and Solheim [2002]).
-In order to allow intercomparison of model simulations of LGM climate, the Paleoclimate Modelling Intercomparison Project (PMIP, http://www-lsce.cea.fr/pmip) has established a protocol for setting the four major boundary conditions that are required for the purpose of such analyses as follows: (I) orbital parameters are to be fixed to those corresponding to 21000 years ago, (II) ice sheet topography and albedo are to be fixed according to the ICE-4G or ICE-5G models (Peltier [1994], Peltier [2004]), (III) the land-sea mask and paleo sea level are also to be fixed according to the ICE-4(5)G models, (IV) the concentrations of the radiatively active atmospheric trace gases $(CO_2, CH_4 \text{ and } N_2O)$ are also to be adjusted based upon estimates from the Vostok ice core.
+In order to allow intercomparison of model simulations of LGM climate, the Paleoclimate Modelling Intercomparison Project (PMIP, http://www-lsce.cea.fr/pmip) has established a protocol for setting the four major boundary conditions that are required for the purpose of such analyses as follows: (I) orbital parameters are to be fixed to those corresponding to 21000 years ago, (II) ice sheet topography and albedo are to be fixed according to the ICE-4G or ICE-5G models (Peltier [1994], Peltier [2004]), (III) the land-sea mask and paleo sea level are also to be fixed according to the ICE-4(5)G models, (IV) the concentrations of the radiatively active atmospheric trace gases (CO2, CH4 and N2O) are